osvaldokalvaitir/reactjs-rocketfy/README.md

 npm start | yarn start
 ```

+Click to learn more about the tools used: [Adorable Avatars](https://github.com/osvaldokalvaitir/awesome/blob/main/src/avatars/adorable-avatars.md).

 ## :memo: License

 This project is under the MIT license.
 See [LICENSE](/LICENSE) for more information.